MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/functions/user-defined-functions.md

 Additionally, the name must be unique in the scope of definition.

 > [!NOTE]
 > Function overloading is not supported.
-In other words, one cannot
-> define multiple functions "sharing" the same name.
+You can't define multiple functions that use the same name.

 ## Input arguments